Saturday, 17 December 2011

 The crime of reading books before you gift them

-I don't read books before I gift them to people - my mother does, shamelessly (at least, if the book is for me, maybe not others).
-However, a few years ago, I found myself reading The Reluctant Fundamentalist by Mohsin Hamid, which I was giving to my sister-in-law.
+I don't read books before I gift them to people - my mother does, shamelessly (if the book is for me, maybe not others).
+However, a couple of years ago I found myself reading The Reluctant Fundamentalist by Mohsin Hamid, which I was giving to my sister-in-law.
 Before wrapping, I started to browse and simply could not put it down.
 I recall reading it, only half-opening the pages, trying to preserve the newness.
 Only a chink of words visible, it was like reading a triangle.

 I have commited the crime again: I've read The Tiny Wife by Andrew Kaufman (The Friday Project), a wee stocking-filler for someone in my family.
 The book is small and cute, only 80 pages long.
 Quirky and funny - Andrew Kaufman has an imagination to envy.